albertcheu/albertcheu.github.io/games.md

 * Dishonored 2: The only quibble I have with this game is that maps are hard to get to in the menu.
 Everything else is great.

+* Prey: A great game with overly-long loading times

+* Witcher 3: This game is huge and story-rich, but the combat leaves a bit to be desired

+* Horizon: Zero Dawn: Excellent

+* Ocarina of Time (3DS): A good game bogged down by an odd control scheme

 ---

 I researched van der Waerden games in 2015.